SimchaTeich/IPv6/MITMv6/README.md

 or perhaps you want to know which dictator are Alice and Bob rebelling against?! 😲

-why is IPv4 sucks?!😨
+why is IPv4 sucks?! 😨

-and why IPv6 sucks too?!🤯
+and why IPv6 sucks too?! 🤯

 Jump into Alice's and Bob's world to find out all the answers by yourself.